amitsaha/amitsaha.github.io/content/notes/golang-notes.md

-Title: Things I learned in Golang recently
+Title: Golang
 Date: 2019-04-09

 ## Repeating the same argument to Printf

 If we wanted to repeat the same argument to a call to `fmt.Printf()`, we can make use of "indexed" arguments.
 That is, instead of writing `fmt.Printf("%s %s", "Hello", "Hello")`, we can write `fmt.Printf("%[1]s %[1]s", "Hello")`.
 Learn about it in the [docs](https://golang.org/pkg/fmt/).

 ## Multi-line strings